ACCESS-NRI/access-hive.org.au/docs/model_evaluation/evaluation_on_gadi/esmvaltool_workflow.md

     </a>
 </div> -->

-ACCESS-NRI is supporting an NCI configuration of ESMValTool under the name **ESMValTool-workflow**.
+<div class="note">ACCESS-NRI is supporting an NCI configuration of ESMValTool under the name <i>ESMValTool-workflow</i>. </div>

-**ESMValTool-workflow** is the ACCESS-NRI software and data infrastructure that enables the ESMValTool evaluation framework on NCI Gadi.
-It includes the **ESMValTool/ESMValCore Python packages**, the **ESMValTool collection of recipes and diagnostics** and some **observational datasets**.
-ESMValTool-workflow is configured to use the existing **NCI supported CMIP data collections**.
+*ESMValTool-workflow* is the ACCESS-NRI software and data infrastructure that enables the ESMValTool evaluation framework on NCI Gadi.
+It includes the <a href="https://github.com/ESMValGroup/ESMValTool" target="_blank">ESMValTool</a>/<a href="https://github.com/ESMValGroup/ESMValCore" target="_blank">ESMValCore</a> Python packages, the <a href="https://docs.esmvaltool.org/en/latest/recipes/index.html" target="_blank">ESMValTool collection of recipes and diagnostics</a> and some <a href="https://geonetwork.nci.org.au/geonetwork/srv/eng/catalog.search#/metadata/f0550_0998_4567_4139" target="_blank">observational datasets</a>. *ESMValTool-workflow* is configured to use the existing NCI supported CMIP data collections.

 ## Using ESMValTool on Gadi

-<i>ESMValTool</i> is provided through the <a href="https://my.nci.org.au/mancini/project/xp65/join" target="_blank">xp65</a> project on Gadi.

 ### Pre-requisites

-To enable the  <i>ESMValTool-workflow</i>, you need to be a member of the <i>xp65</i> NCI projects:
+<i>ESMValTool</i> is provided through the <a href="https://my.nci.org.au/mancini/project/xp65/join" target="_blank">xp65</a> project on Gadi.To enable the  <i>ESMValTool-workflow</i>, you need to be a member of the <i>xp65</i> NCI projects.

 Depending on your needs, you may want to also join the following supported data collections: